rafa-94/acf-cleaner/README.md

 # acf-cleaner

+This will help you clean leftovers from [ACF Plugin](https://www.advancedcustomfields.com).

+!!!
+This was quickly put together, use it with caution when deleting fields !!!<br/>
-This was quickly put together.
-Feel free to fork it and modify it 😊😊
+Feel free to fork it and modify it. 😊😊

 ## How to use